open-telemetry/opentelemetry.io/content/en/docs/demo/services/recommendation.md

 ### Initializing Logs

 The OpenTelemetry SDK is initialized in the `__main__` code block.
-This code will create a logger provider with a batch processor, an OTLP log exporter, and a logging handler.
-Finally, a logger is created to be used for creating logs throughout the application.
+The following code creates a logger provider with a batch processor, an OTLP log exporter, and a logging handler.
+Finally, it creates a logger for use throughout the application.

 ```python
     logger_provider = LoggerProvider(